 You are away from each other.

-Nothing is being resolved when the both of you are not in the same physical space to solve the problem.
+Nothing is being resolved when you are not in the same physical space to solve the problems.

-Some people in relationships have the false notion that by simply taking a break from their partner, everything will be back to normal or better when they get back together.
+Some people in relationships have the false notion that by taking a break from their partner, everything gets back to normal or gets better when they get back together.